 Dorsten pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Dorsten is high; grass is high; cypress is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Dorsten is low; cypress, grass, and mugwort are low.
+Tomorrow (17 July 2026) levels are similar - grass remains low.
+Over the following five days cypress, grass, and mugwort will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app